Gregwar/blocks.js/README.md

 It allow the user to edit the blocks scene.

-Then, thanks for instance to the `exportData()`, method, you can get back the edited [scene](#scene).
+Then, thanks for instance to the `export()`, method, you can get back the edited [scene](#scene).
 When you load the blocks, you can also load back a scene.

 ## Using blocks.js